Exitstrade-sale

 A trade sale is venture jargon for a sale to a strategic industry buyer.
 The legal machinery is identical to any other acquisition: merger agreement, disclosure schedules, waterfall mechanics.
 What changes is the buyer's underwriting.
 A strategic buyer pays based on what the target is worth inside the buyer's organization after synergies, not on what it would be worth on a standalone basis.
 That gap is the strategic premium.

-European VC and PE practitioners use trade sale as the dominant term because the US-style IPO path is rarely available.
-EMEA public exchanges have higher listing thresholds, weaker analyst coverage of small-cap tech, and tighter institutional demand for sub-$1B floats.
-The practical result is that EMEA portfolios are built around eventual sale to a US or European strategic.
+European VC and PE practitioners use trade sale as the dominant term because the US-style IPO path is rarely available at venture scale.
+European exchanges typically apply higher listing thresholds, offer weaker analyst coverage of small-cap tech, and show tighter institutional demand for sub-billion-dollar floats.
+The practical result is that European portfolios are built around eventual sale to a US or European strategic.

 In the US, practitioners usually say acquisition or strategic M&A. The distinction matters for process design.
 A trade-sale process is run as a targeted auction to industry buyers with a clear synergy thesis, not as a generalist financial sponsor outreach.